google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 #### Make a times series chart displaying all observations

-The Earth Engine's `ui.Chart.image.series` function can display all of the NBR observations from the current collection as a time series, but it will not distinguish observations from the various sensors.
-It is nice to see sensors grouped by color, which as handled by the `ui.Chart.feature.groups`, but requires rearranging the `ee.ImageCollection` into a `ee.FeatureCollection`.
-To make the conversion each image needs to be reduced by the area of interest and the resulting dictionary cast as a feature so that the `reduceRegion` function can be mapped over the image collection and result in a feature collection.
-Recall that the result of a mapping operation must return the same object type.
-For many purposes, `ee.ImageCollection` and `ee.FeatureCollection` are interchangable.
+Earth Engine's `ui.Chart.image.series` function can display all of the NBR observations from the current collection as a time series chart, but it will not distinguish observations from the various sensors. `ui.Chart.feature.groups` provides this functionality, but requires rearranging the `ee.ImageCollection` into an `ee.FeatureCollection`.
+To make the conversion, each image needs to be reduced by the area of interest, and the resulting dictionary cast as a feature, so that the `reduceRegion` function can be mapped over the image collection and result in a feature collection.

 ```js
 function imgReduce(img){